Scientific name: Lilioceris lilii

 What Is It?

 The scarlet lily beetle (also known as the lily leaf beetle) is a pest native to Eurasia that preys on true lilies and fritillaries.
 While all lilies are attacked, Asiatic lilies or hybrids and some native North America lilies tend to receive the most damage.
-Other plants that it is known to eat, though not as readily, include giant lilies (closely related to true lilies) false Solomon’s seal, and twisted stalk.
+It also eats, though not as readily, giant lilies (closely related to true lilies) false Solomon’s seal, and twisted stalk.
 The beetles do not attack daylilies.

 Is It Here Yet?

 Yes.
-Scarlet lily beetles have been found in Bellevue since 2012.
+Scarlet lily beetles have been in Bellevue since 2012.

 Why Should I Care?

-Scarlet lily beetles can severely damage homeowners’ gardens and are known to voraciously attack native lily species.
+Scarlet lily beetles can damage homeowners’ gardens severely and are known to voraciously attack native lilies.
 Preventing an infestation from spreading is the most effective and least costly way to protect uninfested areas.

 How Can We Stop It?